 Tacoma’s Ruston Way Waterfront is dotted with restaurants and many of them have waterfront decks with amazing views and cool bay breezes to enjoy on a warm day.
 Happy hour food and drink also tends not to hurt your cool-down efforts.
 Choices along the Waterfront include Duke’s, The Ram, C.I.
 Shenanigan’s, The Lobster Shop and others.
 There are also some waterfront decks along or near Thea Foss Waterway downtown.

 Point Ruston is a newer development located at the far north end of Tacoma, and at the far north end of the Ruston Way Waterfront.
 It’s a commercial and residential development that has plenty to do.
 On a hot day, kids might enjoy playing in the fountain, which has a flat surface they can run on as well as various jets that send water skipping above the surface.
-There’s also a waterfront playground and bike rentals, as well as a movie theater if you just need to sit and enjoy some air conditioning!
+There’s also a waterfront playground and bike/wheeled vehicle rentals (see below), as well as a movie theater if you just need to sit and enjoy some air conditioning!

 If a hot day makes you want to get out and get active, and you just can’t get enough sun (or if the day is just mildly warm instead of sizzling hot), walking the Narrows Bridge is beautiful on a clear day.
 The bridge is accessible from War Memorial Park just off 6th Avenue.
 The entire walk is filled with views of the water and even Mt.
 Rainier from close to the Gig Harbor side, but there’s no shade or shelter along the way so dress accordingly.